-4. Gas Station
+4. Unnecessary Gas Station Purchases

 The gas station is another necessary regular stop.
 You need transportation to your job, and depending on where you live, public transportation may be expensive or impractical.
 Still, watching the price at the pump tick up to $30-plus per fillup can be cringeworthy.

 Are you spending more than you need to at the gas station?
 If you step inside for a snack or a drink or buy a car wash at the pump, you may be leaking more money than you’d want.
 Don’t go inside.
 Pay at the pump, and skip the wash—you can do it at home or look around for better prices.
 Pick the lowest octane gas your car can handle.

 Work on your driving habits, too: carpool, combine trips, keep your car well-maintained, and slow down.

 Eating out is a great way to celebrate special occasions, try some great food, and give yourself a break from cooking.
 There’s nothing wrong with the occasional treat—but a regular takeout habit can significantly break your budget.
 You start seeing spending leaks in this area if you’re in the habit of grabbing takeout at your favorite spot several times per week.
 Costs pile up even more if you’re in the habit of adding appetizers and dessert to your order, along with drinks.